-Carol Muske-Dukes was born in St. Paul, Minnesota, in 1945.
-She received her MA rom the State University of San Francisco.
+Carol Muske-Dukes was born in St. Paul, Minnesota, on December 17, 1945.
+She received her MA from the State University of San Francisco.

 She is the author of nine books of poetry, including Blue Rose (Penguin, 2018), which was a finalist for the Pulitzer Prize; Sparrow (Random House, 2003), which was a National Book Award finalist; and Octave Above Thunder (Penguin Books, 1997).